 Delta Rally victory extends Rok Turk’s lead in Slovenia

 Overall victory at the INA Delta Rally (June 7-8) helped Rok Turk protect his lead at the top of the Slovenian national championship.
 Driving with Blanka Kacin the Hyundai Slovenia supported man started the rally with the best time on the opener, and emerged on top from a battle for the lead which lasted most of the event.

-The win added further to successful few weeks for the pair, following on their third overall at Rally Velenje (May 24-25), where again they were involved in the lead battle until losing time to a slow puncture on the penultimate stage.
+The win added further to the successful weeks of the pair, following on their third position overall at Rally Velenje (May 24-25), where again they were involved in the lead battle until losing time to a slow puncture on the penultimate stage.

 Second place in Brazil keeps i20 R5 crew top in South America